matt-e0/CubeSat-Fault-Tolerant-Control/README.md

 See the 'Simulation' folder for full implementation and results.

+## Acknowledgements

-### This project was done with the support of the University of Liverpool and the School of Engineering
+This project was completed as part of a BEng project at the University of Liverpool, School of Electrical Engineering.